-In 2021, Dunn County Family Treatment Court experienced participant successes as well.
-Ten children were able to be reunified to the home of a parent who was either currently enrolled in the program or had successfully completed all phases of the program.
-Four participants also successfully completed all phases of the program in 2021.
+In 2022, Dunn County Family Treatment Court experienced participant successes as well.
+Nineteen children were able to be reunified to the home of a parent who was either currently enrolled in the program or had successfully completed all phases of the program.
+There were also 16 children who were able to remain in their home while their parents were participants in the program.
+Three participants also successfully completed all phases of the program in 2022.